funkhaus/wordpress-theme-boilerplate/README.md

 The [Vimeo jQuery API](https://github.com/jrue/Vimeo-jQuery-API) has made working with Vimeo much easier now.
 Best practice is to use that plugin now.
 Note that it includes the Froogaloop2 script files for you, so no need to enqueue them too.

-There is also an example of using the manual [Froogaloop2 method here](http://labs.funkhausdesign.com/examples/vimeo/froogaloop2-api-basics.html).
+There is also an exmaple of using the manual [Froogaloop2 method here](http://labs.funkhausdesign.com/examples/vimeo/froogaloop2-api-basics.html).

 ### Scaling Video